 Good working practice should be adopted with all artists’ materials, whether potentially hazardous or not.
 Before you start, read the product labels.

-• Do not sleep in your studio without first removing painting materials elsewhere and in particular, be sure to dispose of unused solvents and dirty rags in fireproof and solvent-proof containers.
+• Do not sleep in your studio without removing painting materials elsewhere; in particular, dispose of unused solvents and dirty rags in fireproof and solvent-proof containers.

-• Store all materials, particularly solvents, tightly capped when not in use.
+• Store all materials, particularly solvents, tightly capped when not used.

 • Do not expose artists’ materials to flames or excessive heat sources.

 • Do not eat, drink or smoke when working due to the risk of ingestion (swallowing).

 • Avoid excessive skin contact, particularly with solvents.

 • Do not point your brushes in your mouth; paints are not made for human consumption.

 • Refrain from applying color directly with your fingers.

 • Use a barrier cream, like Rublev Colours Skinguard, or gloves when painting with your hands.